 On the other hand, Survive the Game’s car chases are very unconvincing, they look more like the product of camera trickery than a couple of good stunt drivers.
 There are also all the usual issues, villains who talk instead of just pulling the trigger, or wait until they’re close enough to be disarmed before taking a shot.
 And, while he’s certainly in better shape than Segal, Willis isn’t Stallone and doesn’t look overly convincing beating up guys half his age.

-Thankfully he spends much of the film tied to a chair leaving most of Survive the Game’s action scenes to the supporting cast which includes Donna D’Errico (Baywatch, Escape from Area 51), Canyon Prince (Battle Star Wars, Run Like Hell) who gets laughs as an overly sensitive goon and Michael Sirow (Disturbing the Peace).
+Thankfully he spends much of the film tied to a chair leaving most of Survive the Game’s action scenes to the supporting cast which includes Donna D’Errico (Baywatch, Escape from Area 51), Canyon Prince (Battle Star Wars, Run Like Hell) who gets laughs as an overly sensitive goon and Michael Sirow (Wrong Place, Fortress).

 Survive the Game will be available in Select Theaters and On Demand on October 8th.
 Blu-rays and DVDs will arrive on October 12th from Lionsgate.
 You can check their website for details.